thoughtspot/dev-workshop/workshop.md

-## Enabling/Disabling actions with Host Events
+## Enabling and disable actions with Host Events

-Duration: 0:10:00
+Duration: 10:00

 Now that you have a good understanding of how to work with Host Events, another very common customer request is to dynamically enable or disable actions based on the user.
 This can be achieved by using the `disableActions` attribute of the ThoughtSpot components.

-## Create ActionSets
+### Create ActionSets

 Let’s start by creating two sets of action constants: one set for default, and another that we will use to enable/disable.
 Go ahead and add these at the top of your `components/search.js` file, directly below the imports, but outside of the search function.